johananlai/docker-healthcheck/README.md

 You will need to have the [Docker CLI](https://docs.joyent.com/public-cloud/api-access/docker), which requires the [Triton CLI](https://docs.joyent.com/public-cloud/api-access/cloudapi) to be installed and configured for Docker.

+`healthcheck.sh` can be placed anywhere and executed, provided it is in the same directory as `resources`.

 ## Usage